google-research-datasets/C4_200M-synthetic-dataset-for-grammatical-error-correction/README.md

 ```

 The first column is an MD5 hash that identifies a sentence in the C4 corpus.
 The
-second and third columns are byte start and end positions, and the third column
+second and third columns are byte start and end positions, and the fourth column
 contains the replacement text.